davidsonbrsilva/mypets/README.md

 - Open your terminal in root folder and type the follow commands:

+  - `composer install`.
+     This install all dependecies of the application;

+  - `composer dump-autoload`.
+     This loading the autoload of the application;

   - `php artisan key:generate`.
      This generates a key for the application;